 CABS then resumed his academic career applying for a post at Galton Laboratory (Genetics), University College London and in 1946 became Assistant Lecturer, in 1948 Lecturer, 1957 Reader and in 1964 Professor, officially retiring in 1982.
 In 1985 he noted the retirement has had no noticeable effect on the demands on his time.
 "Cedric Smith fondly imagines that he is at present Emeritus Professor of Biometry, UCL, Chairman of the Conflict Research Society, Joint Editor of Colson News (Two-way Numbers), Joint Editor of Annals of Human Genetics, son-in-law of a Hungarian expert on Summability, and an Out-Patient in University College Hospital.
 He thinks that he once was TMS Secretary, porter at Addenbrookes Hospital, Chairman of the British region of the Biometric Society, Secretary of the Research Section of the Royal Statistical Society, Treasurer of the Friends Peace and International Relations Committee, and a Youth Hosteller.
 He also thinks he is interested in Graph Theory, Theory of Games, Phonetics, Subjective Probability, Elliptic Functions, Iteration, Finger Prints, Orthology and Matroids.
 However, all that can only be self-delusion, because an authoritative paper by Descartes in the Journal of Recreational Mathematics demonstrated conclusively that C.A.B.
 Smith is only a CAmBridge myth, being no more than one of many pseudonyms adopted by the prolific Italian mathematician, Prof. Carla Rossi of the University of Rome."

 He first met his wife Piroska while attending St. Andrews Mathematical Colloquium, attended by his friend, Hungarian mathematician Dr. Paul Vermes, (born 31 July 1897, died 26 February 1968).
 Fortunately, Dr. Vermes' daughter, Piroska (born 18 June 1921), was also in attendance.
 CABS found her beautiful and charming.
 Four years later the three attended the next Colloquium and two years later, she and Cedric married and exchanged their personal wedding bands for men and women to each other..
-They had one son, Lionel Paul Adam Smith, who was born in Hungary.
+They had one son, Lionel Paul Adam Smith, he was born at University College Hospital in London on 5th March 1961.
 Piroska Smith passed away 9 November 2000.
 Cedric Austin Bardell Smith died 10 January 2002,

 View from the lab: a mastermind for a number of reasons Obituary article by Steve Jones, Professor of Genetics at University College London.